What are dental implants?

 What Types of Prosthesis are Available?

 A single prosthesis (crown) is used to replace one missing tooth each prosthetic tooth attaches to its own implant.
 A partial prosthesis (fixed bridge) can replace two or more teeth and may require only two or three implants.
 A complete dental prosthesis (fixed bridge) replaces all the teeth in your upper or lower jaw.
 The number of implants varies depending upon which type of complete prosthesis (removable or fixed) is recommended.
-A removable prosthesis (over denture) attaches to a bar or ball in socket attachments, whereas a fixed prosthesis is permanent and removable only by a professional.
+A removable prosthesis (over denture) attaches to special retentive attachments, whereas a fixed prosthesis is permanent and removable only by a professional.

 Dr. Orth has received extensive training in Dental Implantology.
 Through continuing education, Dr. Orth is abreast of the most current information on implant dentistry, such as TEETH-IN-AN-HOUR.